sara-sabr/ITStrategy/_posts/en/2020-10-27-cio-digital-transformation.md

 ---
 layout: post
-title: "CIOs and CFOS are essentials in making digital transformation a reality"
+title: "CIOs and CFOs are essential in making digital transformation a reality"
 ref: cio-digital-transformation
 lang: en
 author: "Rémy Bernard, in collaboration with the IT Strategy team"
 date: "2020-10-27"
-last_modified: "2020-10-27"
+last_modified: "2020-11-25"
 excerpt_separator: <!--more-->
 ---
 <!-- markdownlint-disable MD033 -->